Azure/aks-spin-plugin/README.md

 All steps are idempotent and these commands can be used to update what's running in the cluster to a new application version.

-## TODO: handle spin variables https://github.com/fermyon/spin/blob/a3d97b1aefb912ff02313875ab4f1b3c0364dac1/docs/content/sips/002-app-config.md and secrets. use annotations to seperate acr spin variables from others?
-Must support azure keyvault because k8s secrets are not secure.

-## TODO: how to handle azure kv and acr permissions?
+## TODO: how to handle azure kv?
 Do we prompt to attach?

-## TODO: key value store with cosmos db https://developer.fermyon.com/spin/dynamic-configuration#key-value-store-runtime-configuration
+## TODO: key value store with cosmos db https://developer.fermyon.com/spin/dynamic-configuration#key-value-store-runtime-configuration. can be done with this https://github.com/deislabs/containerd-wasm-shims/pull/61.
+Can we use the moustache inspired template so we can use secrets? https://developer.fermyon.com/spin/dynamic-configuration#component-custom-config

 ## TODO: what do we have to do for redis applications?